noir-lang/noir/docs/docs/developers/contracts/references/storage/public_state.md

 ---

-## Public Immutable
+## `PublicImmutable`

 `PublicImmutable` is a type that can be written once during a contract deployment and read later on from public only.
+For a version of `PublicImmutable` that can also be read in private, head to [`SharedImmutable`](./shared_state.md#sharedimmutable).

 Just like the `PublicMutable` it is generic over the variable type `T`.
 The type `MUST` implement Serialize and Deserialize traits.